How to Create LOD (Level of Detail) for Your Splat

 TL;DR

-4. Tune your settings
+- Tune your LOD settings (presets, ranges)

-1. Generate LOD
+2. Generate LOD

 Once you have uploaded your asset and created a collision, you will find the Generate LOD button below your asset information 1.
 Clicking this button opens a submenu 2, where you can configure the following settings:

-• LOD Levels:
+LOD Levels:

 Defines how many Levels of Detail should be generated.
-The amount of the levels are automatically set for LCC splats.
+The amount of the levels are automatically set for LCC splats. -

-• Gaussians per Chunk:
+Gaussians per Chunk:

 Specifies the approximate number of Gaussians each chunk should contain.
-This value is an approximation — the actual count may vary slightly.
+This value is an approximation — the actual count may vary slightly. -

-• Chunk Extent:
+Chunk Extent:

 Specifies the spatial size (in meters) of a chunk.
 This should be adjusted based on the scale of your scanned environment.